Rwn42/Peacock/README.md

 # Peacock
 Language that compiles to web-assembly. served as a learning experience to learn about wasm/wat.
-The project is basically complete although I may try and implement arrays in the future.

 ## The Hello World
 ```